emerywebster/emerywebster.github.io/work/sendgrid.md

 - Reduction in operational costs (does our solution reduce custmer service issues?)
 - Engagement (how much time do users spend onboarding and using the product?)
 - Change to NPS (or any other metric that quantifies the customer experience)

+### Other considerations

+- In the above concept, I used the same 'paper plane' icon for the _send test_ action (which is already used for the _send campaign_ action).
+This might confuse some users, and we may want to consider replacing it with something else (e.g. a common 'share' icon...or no icon at all).
+In either case, we should be able to clarify the best option with both usability and evaluative test feedback.

 ---